sandycdutra/jukebox-scc0219/README.md

 ![image](https://github.com/user-attachments/assets/0c0b8d0d-48c7-4f2b-a416-9c2268acad3f)

-Then, you need to type your email and password.
+Then, if you already have a log in, you need to type your email and password.
+If not, you need to click on "Sign Up" that will take you to the Register page.

 ![image](https://github.com/user-attachments/assets/fcce75c6-a220-4d41-a1b0-23f80c82c89b)